Creating an impact that matters

 Our water per garment usage remains consistent at 0,01 m3/garment (*)

-May – December 2020
+from May – December 2020

 10 L